microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

 Currently, DXC releases on Nuget, Windows through VPacks and on Github.
 There is infrastructure setup in place to make sure those releases are happening.
-The VK SDK will not modify those release, it will just append to then.
+The Vulkan SDK will not modify those release, it will just append to then.

-VK SDK release should start with LunarG reaching to HLSL team, informing the SPIRV-Headers and SPIRV-Tools commit that shall be used to create a release from.
-From that point onwards, the VK SDK release is just a process used to build and validate that a DXC binary is generating valid and correct spirv from such submodules.
+Vulkan SDK release should start with LunarG reaching to HLSL team, informing the SPIRV-Headers and SPIRV-Tools commit that shall be used to create a release from.
+From that point onwards, the Vulkan SDK release is just a process used to build and validate that a DXC binary is generating valid and correct SPIRV from such submodules.

 Validation is done through testing, which is divided into 2 types:
 - **Unit Testing**: DXC codebase contains a series of lit, TAEF and googletests.
-- **Execution Tests**: The offload-test repository inside the LLVM org is the execution tests build by the HLSL team to validate clang and DXC generated code.
+- **Functional Tests**: The offload-test repository inside the LLVM org is the functional tests build by the HLSL team to validate clang and DXC generated code.

 In order for a release candidate to be considered valid, all tests should pass.

-Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, they will be responsible to actually build, package and ship the binary that goes into the VK SDK.
+Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, they will be responsible to actually build, package and ship the binary that goes into the Vulkan SDK.

 ### Submodule Management